Job Flow Index

 This chart shows the number of new job adverts posted each month across all sectors and platforms.
 Multiple adverts can be posted per job, but this data indicates the volume of active adverts per month.

-The number of job adverts posted decreased by 19% in October.
+The number of job adverts posted increased by 9% in March.

 Quality Applications Per Job